csuchico-csci551/Conway-s-Game-of-Life/README.md

 For an extra 10 points of EC on this assignment.
 So not sure I'll be able to get the environment onto the lab machines; however, if it's possible reimplement your code in Rust and include the Rust implementations in your comparisons.
 How does Rust compare to your original implementations in scalability/speed/etc?

 Make sure to include your source, Cargo.toml, and any other details/files along with your source to compile/run your Rust implementation.
+Rust is EC, due to the MPI bindings for Rust not being fully implemented as of the time of writing this assignment.